iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> App need update.
+It is not working well.
+Users posted many good ideas.
+Unfortunately no reaction from devs<br> :date: __2021-04-11 18:03:08__

 > It causes my phone to dangerously overheat<br> :date: __2021-03-30 22:36:39__

 > Earlier it took about 7 minutes to complete a calc.
 But now even after 40 minutes 0 calculations are done.
 When I keave the phone for overnight calculations it only did 5 calculations in 8 hours.
 Is it the calculations are getting complex or there is something wrong with the app<br> :date: __2021-03-22 18:10:14__